 Children's fine and gross motor skills are developed through play and structured tasks.
 We help them develop an understanding of how their bodies work and what they need to be healthy and safe.
-As part of the Physical Curriculum the children are provided with gymnastics, ball skills, games and dance based activities.
-As part of the Outdoor Curriculum, the Scogym is used to provide the children with balancing, climbing, jumping and crawling opportunities.
+As part of the Physical Curriculum the children are provided with gymnastics, ball skills, games and dance-based activities.